 BIO 110: Contemporary Biological Problems (with LAB strongly recommended) (3 - 4 credits Fall or Spring)

-OR - BIO 123 with Lab for student interested in graduate studies program for PA, DPT, DC, OT, etc. (Fall only)
+OR - BIO 123 with Lab for students interested in graduate studies programs to become a PA, DPT, DC, OT, etc. (Fall only)

 Professional Interview with ATEP Selection Committee (TBA Spring semester)

-Candidate Observation Evaluation Form (completed by the ATEP Clinical Education Coordinator)
+Candidate Observation Evaluation Form (completed by the ATEP Selection Committee)

 Medical Information - please contact the Stoner Health Center in Campus Center (lower level) to get this section completed

-Hepatitis B vaccination (complete at Stoner Health Center) Tuberculosis (TB) Test (contact the Health Center)
+Hepatitis B vaccination (contact Stoner Health Center) Tuberculosis (TB) Test (contact the Health Center)

-Current Physical Examination (attached form must be used) Signed Technical Standards Form (attached)
+Current Physical Examination (see form below) Signed Technical Standards Form (see from below)

 Blood-borne Pathogen Training (TBA in the Spring Semester)

-1. Completed applications are due on April 1 by noon to the Director of Athletic Training, if April 1, falls on a weekend, the application is due the Friday preceding April 1st..
+1. Completed applications are due on April 1 by noon to the Director of Athletic Training, if April 1, falls on a weekend, the applications are due on the Friday preceding April 1st by noon.

-2. The final decision regarding admission into the Athletic Training Education Program will be communicated in writing no later than May 16 after all grades have been recorded on OASIS.
+2. The final decision regarding admission into the Athletic Training Education Program will be communicated in writing no later than May 16 after all grades have been recorded.

-3. ATEP Application Recommendation Form (note: this for should be completed and e-mailed directly to the Director)
+1. ATEP Application Recommendation Form (note: All completed recommendations must be e-mailed directly to the ATEP Director)